The one-size-fits-all benefits era is over

 Here's what surprises most CFOs: flexible benefits often cost the same or less than traditional fixed benefits.

 Why?
 Because with fixed benefits, you're paying for plans most employees don't use.
-That wellness program with 8% enrollment?
+That wellness programme with 8% enrolment?
 Still in your budget.
 That insurance tier nobody opted into?
 Still being paid for.
 Those office perks for a team that's 70% remote?
 Still a line item.

-According to Compt's 2026 Benefits Trends Report, companies that consolidate disconnected perks into a single flexible structure are seeing better utilization, lower vendor sprawl, and benefits dollars that go further.
-The key insight: when programs are simpler and more flexible, participation rises.
+According to Compt's 2026 Benefits Trends Report, companies that consolidate disconnected perks into a single flexible structure like an LSA are seeing better utilisation, lower vendor sprawl, and benefits dollars that go further.
+The key insight: when programmes are simpler and more flexible, participation rises.

 For finance teams, this is the selling point: you're not spending more.
 You're spending smarter.
 And you get clean data on exactly where the money goes which makes board-level reporting significantly easier.